wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 in which case it decrements the ACK counter and removes the requestor of the write back from `responses`.
 Method `applyPendingReplacement()` must compensate for this, since there is not any actual fetch being issued.

+In the latter case, the fetch is issued by calling `sendFetch()` with the command being `Fetch`.
+The fetch event is sent to the first sharer of the block.
+Note that, at this stage, we can infer that there must be at least one upper level sharers, since data is not available locally.

 If the state is transient state `I_B`, `E_B`, or `M_B`, indicating that the fetch races with an going flush or flush invalidation, then the fetch will simply be ignored, since the lower level handler for flush